runnerty/runnerty/docs/notificators.md

 The notificators are plugins for Runnerty used for notifying occurred in the processes or chains.

 There are a bunch of notificators for different channels.
-You can have a look at the list of the official [executors].
+You can have a look at the official list [here](executors.md).

 ### configuration